Frequently Asked Questions

 - Submit a complete application and all required documentation by the deadline

 Eligible students can apply online.
 If you have questions about how to apply and/or about your application, please contact ISTS via email at RMHC@applyISTS.com or toll free 866-664-0236.
 You can also find out more information about the actual application process.

 How are scholarship recipients selected?

-Participating programs select their respective scholarship recipients.
-Local RMHC Chapters convene committees made up of RMHC and McDonald's representatives, educators and community leaders to select winners on the basis of the following criteria:
+Participating Chapters select their respective scholarship recipients.
+Local RMHC Chapters convene Review and Selection Committees made up of RMHC, McDonald's representatives, educators and community leaders to select winners on the basis of the following criteria:

-- Community involvement and leadership potential as demonstrated by the student's personal statement and letters of recommendation
+- Community involvement and leadership potential as demonstrated by the student's essay-questions and online letters of recommendation

 - Academic achievement as demonstrated through the applicant's grade point average and standardized test scores

-- Financial need as demonstrated through the student's disclosure of family income and anticipated educational expenses
+- Financial need as demonstrated through the student's disclosure of family income, anticipated educational expenses and Student Aid Reports (Results from FAFSA)

 Scholarship funds will be disbursed directly to the school designated by the recipient once the local RMHC Chapter receives verification of enrollment.
 RMHC scholarship funds cannot be paid to individual recipients irrespective of circumstances that may develop after their selection.
 Scholarship recipients must enroll and attend school during the academic year following their graduation.
 Local RMHC Chapters may consider and approve exceptions to this requirement at their discretion.
 However, the Chapters must distribute funding to students entering their freshman year.
 A recipient's failure to comply with any of the above requirements in a timely manner may result in forfeiture of the scholarship.